ellakoa/postcard-poem/content/posts/swimming-with-stars.md

 alt: "11"
 poem: |-
   Have the stars skipped down
-  when the moon's not around?
+  when the moon's not around
   to play on the sea
-  In a daytime breeze
+  in a daytime breeze
   Or maybe
   the sun has sprinkled glitter
   over the waves
   to glint and flitter as
   sparkling sun glitter
   And when the sun sleeps
   And the stars peep
   Is it silver the moon
   spills onto the sea
   To make the sea shimmer